ags logo

 How Do I Enter the Photographic Competition?

-Our annual competition is open now, and will continue to accept entries until December 24th 2022.
+Our annual competition is open now to active members, and will continue to accept entries until December 31st December 2023.

 If you’re keen to prepare yourself for this year’s competition, have a glance at How to Enter the Photographic Competition and the Photographic Competition rules.